mogorman/papyrus/readme.md

 then im ready for test prints. wired in electonics turned on printer verified it wasnt broken.
 Could not get printer to print.
 Constantly just fed page through.
+Playing with mcu code I was able to get the printer to print its error message onto the aluminum carrier it seemed to work just fine.
+Now I need to solve the timing issues.
+Going to try his code on a tiny.